 In This Article

-1. Mix together 1 part baking soda with 3 to 4 parts water to form a paste.
+- Mix together 1 part baking soda with 3 to 4 parts water to form a paste.
 Experiment to see which mixture and consistency you like best.

-2. Scrub the paste into your hair and scalp.
+- Scrub the paste into your hair and scalp.
 Let it sit for a minute or two; then rinse clean.

-3. Finish with an apple cider vinegar rinse to restore the pH balance of your hair and scalp and to add shine to your strands.
+- Finish with an apple cider vinegar rinse to restore the pH balance of your hair and scalp and to add shine to your strands.

 The Bottom Line

-Whether you choose to add the kitchen ingredient to your routine as a cleansing booster, in place of your shampoo on occasion, or paired with an apple cider vinegar rinse, this easy baking soda shampoo recipe might just be the easy and inexpensive refresh your hair needs.
+Whether you choose to add the kitchen ingredient to your routine as a cleansing booster or in place of your shampoo on occasion, this easy baking soda shampoo recipe might just be the easy and budget-friendly refresh your hair needs.